 Most modern video games exist in a constant state of flux.
 That includes competitive online games like Overwatch and Splatoon as well as singleplayer games like Breath of the Wild and The Witcher 3.
 Deciding to play a new game means deciding to play this version of the game, now.
 If you want to play it today, you play today’s version.

 Adjusting to this new way of playing video games means embracing an era of ambiguity.
 Nothing is finished; nothing is final.
 Should I have waited for Nintendo to patch Breath of the Wild to run at a stable frame-rate before diving in?
 Or should I have waited for the first major DLC update?
-Should I still be waiting for whatever they’ll add later this year?
-There’s no way to be certain.
+Or the second, much further down the road?
+There was no way to be certain.